hashicorp/vagrant/website/source/docs/vagrant-cloud/boxes/catalog.html.md

 and takes down boxes
 - __The latest release date__.
 More up-to-date boxes contain up-to-date software
 - __Availability of the box download__.
-Vagrant Cloud periodically checks if box has is publicly accessible.
+Vagrant Cloud periodically checks if a box is publicly accessible.
 You can see this information on the box page next to the provider